nilbasora/nilbasora/README.md

 I'm currently working with a research team dedicated to glycemic control in diabetic patients through data analysis and deep learning. 💉

-Trying to build and learn things about Data Science, Deep learning/Machine learning, Python, Docker, JS (with NextJS), API's and everything I can 🤓
+Trying to build and learn things about Data Science, Deep learning/Machine learning, Python, Docker, JS (with React), API's and everything I can 🤓

 You can find me on: